Skip to main content

 What is Concerta?

 Concerta is a central nervous system (CNS) stimulant.
-It is used to treat ADHD in adults and children ages 6 and older.
-Concerta contains long-acting methylphenidate and is taken once a day.
+It is used to treat ADHD in adults and children ages 6 years and older.
+Concerta contains long-acting methylphenidate for once daily dosing.

 What is Vyvanse?

 Vyvanse is a CNS stimulant.
 It is used to treat ADHD in adults and children ages 6 and older.
-It can also be used to treat moderate to severe binge eating disorder in adults, but it is not indicated for weight loss and does not treat obesity.
+It can also be used to treat moderate to severe binge eating disorders in adults, but it is not indicated for weight loss or obesity.
+Like Concerta, Vyvanse is dosed once daily.

 Are Concerta and Vyvanse the same?